code-with-amitk/Code-examples/Operating_Systems/Windows/Active_Directory/SID/README.md

 <a name=his></a>
 ## SID history
-- Let's say a user-account moves from Domain-A(sid-a) to Domain-B, it will receive a new SID(sid-b).
-After you have a new SID, you need a mechanism to access all the resources that you used to access with your old SID.
-The mechanism is a SID-History attribute.
+- Let's say a user-account moves from Domain-a(sid-a) to Domain-B(sid-b). sid-b want to access resources that were associated with sid-a.
+This is achiveived using SID-History attribute.
+- When account is moved, AD makes a copy of your old SID and stores it in another attribute of your user object before it generates your new SID.

 <a name=cmds></a>
 ## Commands to See SID